jcqlng/Word-Guess-CLI/README.md

 # Word-Guess-CLI
-Word Guess command-line game using constructor functions.
-In this one I decided to choose the theme as guess the characters in the Playstation game, God of War.
+This app is a hangman-style word game that uses Node and Inquirer package as a command-line game using constructor functions.
+The index.js file will be the main source to run the game and has a dependency on the word.js file for the array of words.
+As for the word.js file it will depend on the letter.js files that store the letters guessed.
+I allowed the user to have 10 guesses of letters to put together a characters in the Playstation game, God of War.

 # Description of files -- From UCF Bootcamp Instructions